adthoughtsglobal/Nova-OS/README.md

 ## Introducing Nova OS
 ![image](https://github.com/adthoughtsglobal/Nova-OS/assets/123654929/4d4a994e-2704-441e-904c-d513b7eaec48)

-Nova is a web-based operating system that has an App Ecosystem powered by a community of Creators like you.
+NovaOS is a web-based operating system that has an App Ecosystem powered by a community of Creators like you.
 # [Use Nova here](https://adthoughtsglobal.github.io/Nova-OS/)

 # A Friendly OS that's always with you.